 The 2007 Blooker then won even more; the BBC alone covered it over 20 times.

 In just two years, the Blooker made a global name, respected by bloggers and mainstream media alike.

-Coverage for it repeatedly drove huge traffic to sponsors Lulu.com, helping Lulu’s traffic rise almost seven-fold in barely 18 months and its business grow over 10% PER MONTH.
+Coverage for it repeatedly drove huge traffic to Lulu.com, the self-publishing site that sponsored it, helping Lulu’s traffic rise almost seven-fold in barely 18 months and its business grow over 10% PER MONTH.

 Googling the Blooker at one stage delivered 755,000 search results.
 The word “blook” entered the Collins English Dictionary, whose editors credited the Blooker for its rise.

-“Julie and Julia”, the first Blooker winner, became a hit Nora Ephron movie, starring Meryl Streep.
+“Julie and Julia”, the first Blooker winner, became a hit Nora Ephron movie, starring Meryl Streep and Amy Adams.